 - Spray the inside of a crockpot with nonstick cooking spray.
 Add whole milk, evaporated milk, butter, eggs, salt, pepper, dried mustard, and nutmeg.
 Whisk ingredients until smooth and well combined.
 Add cooked pasta and stir to coat.
 Add cheese and stir to evenly distribute throughout the mixture.

-- Cook on High for 30 minutes then reduce to Low and cook for 2 hours or until pasta is tender.
+- Cook on High for 30 minutes then reduce to Low and cook for 1 1/2- 2 hours or until pasta is tender.
+(All crockpots cook at different temperatures so I give you a range.
+It's important to check this dish for doneness and not rely on just a set time.
+If overcooked it will appear curdy.)

 - Meanwhile, make the breadcrumb topping; melt butter in a large skillet.
 Add bread crumbs, salt, pepper, and garlic powder.
 Cook on medium to medium-high heat stirring frequently until crumbs are nicely toasted and crispy.
 Cool a few minutes and stir in thyme leaves.